vchat-meme-blip/polymarket-cafe/FEATURES.md

 -   **Ledger & Report Tab:**
     -   **AI Daily Report:** Read a concise, AI-generated summary of your agent's autonomous activities from the last 24 hours, pulled from persisted activity logs.
     -   **Transaction History:** View a detailed, live-updating log of all assets your agent has bought or sold in the Intel Exchange, powered by the `tradeHistory` database collection.

 ---

-## Agent-Aware Notifications

-The notification system is more than just alerts; it's part of your agent's memory, logged permanently on the server.

--   **Notification Ledger:** Every alert sent to you—from research completion to Café trades—is recorded.
--   **User-Friendly Prompts:** If a notification fails because you haven't set a phone number, the system will now send a real-time toast notification to your web session, prompting you to update your settings.
--   **Granular Control:** You have full control over your alerts.
-In your **Profile Settings -> Notifications Tab**, you can enter your WhatsApp-enabled phone number and enable or disable specific notification types, including alerts for every autonomous action your agent takes (e.g., "Starting Research," "Visiting a Storefront").

----